Computing class groups and gonalities of algebraic curves over finite fields: Computing gonalities

 \section{Computing gonalities}

 Equipped with this procedure for computing Riemann-Roch spaces of divisors on $X$, we now turn our attention to the problem of computing the gonality of $X$ over $k$.
-A very straightforward way of computing such a gonality relies on the following observation.
+This problem has received significant attention, particularly in the case when $k$ is an algebraically closed field.
+For instance, Brill-Noether theory provides strong theoretical bounds on the gonality of $X$, such as the Kleiman-Laksov theorem \cite{kleiman1972existence}.
+Schicho, Schreyer and Weimann, in \cite{schicho2013computational}, provide an algorithm for computing gonal maps of curves $X$ defined over algebraically closed fields of arbitrary characteristic.
+This algorithm, based on syzygy computations, is somewhat inefficient in practice, even for curves of moderately sized genus.

+For curves defined over finite fields $k$, the state-of-the-art algorithms are somewhat more naive, and rely on the following observation.
 Let $f \in k(X)$ be a non-constant function of degree at most $d$.
-By definition, the pole divisor $D$ of $f$ has degree most $d$, and $f \in \LL(D)$.
+By definition, the pole divisor $D$ of $f$ has degree at most $d$, and $f \in \LL(D)$.
 In particular, enlarging the divisor $D$ if necessary, we have $\ell(D) \geq 2$ for some effective divisor $D$ of degree $d$.
 Conversely, if this latter condition holds, then there exists a non-constant function $f \in \LL(D)$ whose pole divisor is at most $D$.
 In particular, $f$ has degree at most $d$.

 As the curve $X$ is defined over a finite field $k$, the set of effective divisors on $X$ of degree $d$ is finite and can be enumerated.
 In particular, we can iterate through all the Riemann-Roch spaces $\LL(D)$ described above, and check whether any have dimension at least 2.
 This yields a simple procedure for determining whether the curve $X$ has a non-constant function of degree at most $d$.